Our final news roundup and information overload hour.

 And I really give a lot of credit to President Trump.

-There was a lot in there for Israel that they had to swallow a release of you know, twelve hundred prisoners and and people that they know are their sworn enemies and disarming of Hamas and the return of the the prisoners.
+There was a lot in there for Israel that they had to swallow a release of, you know, 1,200 prisoners and people that they know are their sworn enemies and disarming of Hamas and the return of the prisoners.

-We'll we'll know probably in the next forty-eight hours if this deal is gonna come to fruition.
+We'll know probably in the next 48 hours if this deal is going to come to fruition.

 I'm hopeful.